Are there requirements for sidewalks and yards?

 - Property owners shall keep sidewalks free of weeds, trash, debris, snow, and ice.

-All trash cans must be placed at the curb on Wednesday by 6 a.m., but no earlier than 6 p.m.
-Tuesday.
+- All cans/carts must be placed at the curb no later than 6:00 a.m.
+Wednesday, but no earlier than 6:00 p.m.
+Tuesday evening.

-Branches must be bundled and may not be longer than 3 feet.
-Logs longer than 3 feet do not need to be tied in bundles.
-Logs and bundles of branches may not weigh more than 50 pounds.
+Branches may not be longer than 3 feet and logs and bundles of branches may not weigh more than 50 pounds.

-Leaves and grass clippings should be placed in boxes, cans or baskets, not bags.
+Leaves and grass clippings should be placed in boxes, cans, baskets or bags.

 Construction debris from building renovation or repair shall be removed by the contractor, builder, or property owner.
 The Town will not collect construction debris.